Cincinnati vs. Xavier: Sportsbook promo codes, odds, spread, over/under - December 9

 Cincinnati vs. Xavier: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - December 9

-The Cincinnati Bearcats (7-0) will look to build on a seven-game winning run when visiting the Xavier Musketeers (4-5) on Saturday, December 9, 2023 at Cintas Center.
-This matchup is at 6:30 PM ET on Fox Sports 1.
+The Xavier Musketeers (4-5) will look to end a three-game home losing skid when squaring off versus the Cincinnati Bearcats (7-0) on Saturday, December 9, 2023 at Cintas Center, airing at 6:30 PM ET on Fox Sports 1.

-You will find odds, spreads, over/unders and more across multiple sportsbooks for the Xavier vs. Cincinnati matchup in this article.
+In this article, you can find the spread and odds across multiple sportsbooks for the Cincinnati vs. Xavier matchup.

 Cincinnati vs. Xavier Game Info